heinhtt/data-warehouse-project/README.md

-# data-warehouse-project
+# Data Warehouse Project

-Building Data Warehouse with Big Query including ETL processes, Data Modeling and Orchestration by Airflow.
+Welcome to the **Data Warehouse and Project** repository! 🚀 This project demonstrates a comprehensive data warehousing designed as solution for real world problems in data engineering and analytics.